Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Bureaucratic waste analysis:  These courts accelerate the development of bureaucracies and pressure them to work more quickly towards the fulfilment of their ever-expanding obligations.
 The ritualists defend this as an investment in the bureaucracies of tomorrow, but it makes the bureaucracies of today a good bit more miserable without making them much better at what they do.
 The best work of the panarchic arbitrators has a place in paradise, but when systems start overloading, the panarchic courts develop a tendency to promote errors and intensify them.
 	10. Utopic rating:  3/5
 	11. Public protection rating:  4/5
+	12. Technological smoothness:  3/5
+	13. Technological extremophilia:  Territory average
-	12. Kind of person most protected:  Charismatic lawyers.
+	14. Kind of person most protected:  Charismatic lawyers.
 16. Three Shift Society
 	1. Mechanism proposal:  Facially, this is one of the wonders of literalism in the game.
 Increasing utilization of infrastructure during off-peak hours, and generally shifting peak demand to off-peak demand, *is* a way to increase efficiency and population density.
 So what goes wrong?
 Why is it so expensive?
 	2. Downside analysis:  Most people can't do this.
 More of the public is stressed-out and insomniac as a result of spreading these schedules widely.
 Resentment against the bureaucracy increases as a source of suffering is generated with an obvious cause.
 	3. Narrative indicator:  The three shift society inherently invests in the development (and population growth) of neurodivergent populations.
 Diversity increases most directly as a result of favoring the otherwise disfavored minority of people who can keep these schedules comfortably, but it also increases indirectly as a result of cultural divergence according to the different schedule blocks.
 	4. Mechanism proposal:  More people are capable of working productively with each other without conflict, even if they don't realize this is going on, because more of their vital coworkers are working on different schedules.
 Not only does the density of population increase, but also the frequency with which people of divergent personalities are capable of productive interface.
-	5. Narrative indicator:  Global coordination improves as services centralized in different parts of the planet no longer ever "go dark" for the night.
-Despite an increased risk that you'll be dealing with insomniac support staff, average service quality increases in customer support work (most notably tech support), and businesses or other organizations facing unexpected emergencies are more likely to be able to find competent help from their peers.
+	5. Narrative indicator:  Global coordination improves as services centralized in different parts of the planet cease to "go dark" at night.
+Despite an increased risk that you'll be dealing with insomniac support staff, global average service quality increases in customer support work (most notably tech support), and businesses or other organizations facing unexpected emergencies are more likely to be able to find competent help from their peers.
 	6. Mechanism proposal:  24/7 public activity means 24/7 staffing of emergency services.
 Emergency services ordinarily run with insomniacs at night; now they can run with excellent staff at night.
 Fewer people die in disasters as a result, be those disasters personal or large.
 	7. Mechanism proposal:  The homicide rate drops.
 Firstly, this is because emergency services are better able to respond at night, but secondly for a more macabre reason.
 Fewer people die "in broad daylight" than in times and places where there'll be no witnesses.
 More of the hours of the day are "broad daylight" in this society, and swathes of the night no longer have people out of sight.
 	8. Downside analysis:  Night-time traffic disrupts sleep more.
 Processes which were set to run "at night, when they won't get in the way" also have to schedule actual disruptions in order to operate.
 For better and for worse, one of the ways that people can be out of each others' way is disrupted.